 4. Curated Lifestyle Recommendations

 According to the WHO, 60% of factors related to individual health and quality of life are correlated to lifestyle.
 And while we’re more aware than ever about the importance of nutrition, movement, sleep, and emotional health, the challenge is now sorting through all of that guidance to identify the tactics that will be most impactful on our lives.

 “People know they need to make improvements in all of these areas, but trying to do so all at once often results in no improvement,” says Dr. Masutto.
 Lifeforce uses a detailed intake assessment plus blood work results to pinpoint lifestyle changes that will have the largest impact for each person.
 For example, rather than a laundry list of foods to avoid, what’s more helpful to know is that concentrating meals into an eight-hour daily window has broad-spectrum benefits for obesity, diabetes, cardiovascular disease, cancers, and neurologic disorder, Dr. Masutto says.

 5. Expert Clinical Support

-Lifeforce Membership includes ongoing access to our clinical team, plus a dedicated performance guide to help members monitor progress and stay on track.
+Lifeforce Membership includes ongoing access to our clinical team, plus a dedicated Health Coach to help members monitor progress and stay on track.
 Unlike other telehealth platforms, Lifeforce members have access to as much guidance as they need to best optimize their performance and health.
 That means a convenient and digital-first platform custom-built by functional medicine doctors, clinical and scientific researchers, and endocrinologists.